mlang251/ReactInit/README.md

 Syntax:
 _ReactInit.bat [folder name]_
-Where _[folder name]_ is a user specified directory where the React project will be initialized
+Where _[folder name]_ is an optional parameter which can specify a directory where the React project will be initialized

 This script requires NPM which can be installed as part of the [NodeJS package](https://nodejs.org/en/)
 Make sure you add the NodeJS directory to your computer's path variable